 Type K Copper water tubing is meant for flaring

-Copper tubing comes in four different types based on its wall thickness including Type K, L, M, and DWV.
+Copper tubing comes in four different types, based on its wall thickness.
+The 4 basic types of copper tubing are: Type K, L, M, and DWV.
 Type K has the thickest diameter compared to other types of copper of any given diameter.
 Type DWV (drain, waste, and vent) is used mainly for non-pressurized applications.
-The ideal type for flaring is Type K because it has thick wall that can withstand enlargement due to flaring, and because of its soft malleable nature.
+The ideal type for flaring is Type K because it has a thick wall that can withstand enlargement due to flaring, and because of its soft malleable nature.
 Type L and M copper are meant to be soldered or brazed to join lengths of it together, as they are considered hard copper tubing.
+Hard copper tubing is most difficult to flare, and is expressly not meant for that purpose.

 Brass flare fittings must be used